JelleZijlstra/taxonomy/docs/name.md

   be handled as a property of the publication, not of the name.
 The Code also stipulates citation as "1940 (1870)" if a family-group name takes the priority of an earlier name under certain circumstances; this is also not currently supported by the database.

+### _page_described_

+The _page_described_ field describes where in the original citation the name was created.
+It serves two purposes:

+- Make it easy to verify data about the name by reading the original description and locating the correct page.
+In particular, it should be easy to find the information that makes the name available for nomenclatural purposes.
+- Enable automated tools to consume the data, for example by verifying that the page number is within the page range of the citation, or potentially by linking directly to the right page on websites like Biodiversity Heritage Library.

+In simple cases, the original citation is an article that starts at say page 100 and ends at page 110, and on page 105 there is a heading "_Aus bus_, sp. nov.".
+In that case, the _page_described_ field should be "105".

+Unfortunately, there are many complications.
+Here are guidelines for dealing with various edge cases that I have encountered:

+- If there is no header that unambiguously introduces the description of the new name, use the place where it is most prominently discussed.
+This is not necessarily the first occurrence of the name, as that may be a passing mention in an abstract or figure legend.
+However, if there are multiple places in the paper that collectively satisfy the conditions that make the name available (e.g., the description is far from the actual scientific name), multiple page numbers can be used.
+A range ("105-106") can be used if the statement that makes the name available extends over multiple printed pages.
+- If the name was introduced on a plate, use "pl.
+N", where N is the plate number in Arabic numerals (not Roman numerals even if that is what the work uses).
+- If the name was introduced in a footnote, add "(footnote)" after the page number, e.g.
+  "105 (footnote)".
+If the footnotes are numbered, use the numbering, e.g. "105 (footnote 3)" if the name was introduced in footnote 3.
+- Some works have discontinuous pagination or even no page numbers.
+In such cases, use whatever is needed to make the reference reasonably clear.
+For example:
+  - In short articles, you can just use "unnumbered"
+  - For unnumbered pages associated with a plate, a possible approach is "pl.
+3 (unnumbered p.
+4)" for the 4th unnumbered page associated with plate 3.
+  - If there are multiple discontinuous page sequences in an article, often they can be split out into separate [Article](/docs/article) objects, which can carry more precise citation data to make them easier to identify.
+- Some articles have multiple paginations (e.g., one for the volume and one for the individual work).
+In such cases, use the higher page number, because it is less likely to be ambiguous.
+- Sometimes page numbers are misprinted.
+In that case, specify the page number like "2 [as 1]", where "2" is the true page number that would be used if the pagination of the work was correct, and "1" is the page number that actually appears on the page.

+If the citation is otherwise hard to find, I often add a comment to the name specifying the page number in the PDF version of the reference where the name can be found.

+The database does not yet enforce a consistent format for this field, but this will be added in the future.
+A sketch of what will be allowed:

+- Any number of pages, separated by commas.
+Each comma-separated part should be a valid page.
+- Every page may be followed by arbitrary text enclosed in parentheses.
+- Every page may also be followed by "[as N]", where N is a number.
+- A page may be a single number, a pair of two separated by a hyphen, or "pl." followed by a number.

+In addition, we will probably need an escape valve for unusual cases, perhaps in the form of a tag on the Article and the CitationGroup that allows a wider range of possibilities.

 ## Gender and stem